blevine/keycloak-graphql/README.md

 org.keycloak.models package.
 For certain optimizations, I'll probably break away from using these classes and write my own SQL queries.
 This will be done on a case-by-case basis.
 - GraphQL variables are not yet supported.
+- Built and tested against Keycloak 25.0.2.
+Once we do actual releases, a compatibility table will be provided.

 ## Building the JAR file